 - Pro Bono Work is when you voluntarily work in a professional sense.
 It uses specific job skills, so it’s great volunteer experience on resumes.

-- Hospital volunteer resume work can show healthcare skills.
-It also proves skills all employers want, like teamwork and compassion.
+- Hospital volunteer resume work can show healthcare abilities.
+It also proves skills for resumes, like teamwork and compassion.

 - Church volunteer work on resumes can show leadership and organization.